Wesley Noordam

 Basic knowledge of AKS and Azure is required.

 There are lots of different ways to handle application development.
-The differences in management style of compancies will make it even harder to create a 'golden standard'.
-Most of the time companies have some sort software development lifecycle (SDLC).
+The differences in management style of companies will make it even harder to create a 'golden standard'.
+Most of the time, companies have some sort software development lifecycle (SDLC).
 This SDLC describes how you should develop applications.
-The goal of and SDLC is al about delivering good quality software in a short period of time without having to compromise key concepts like security and reliability.
+The goal of an SDLC is all about delivering good quality software in a short period of time without having to compromise key concepts like security and reliability.

 The creation of an SDLC is mostly done with DevOps in mind.
-Even though DevOps is mostly used by recruiters and mentioned in vacancies doesn't mean it is just a buzzword.
-In this session we will be discussing the true meaning of DevOps and specifically what we can learn from it.
-We will be creating our own project and implement our own SDLC with the usage of Azure and Azure DevOps.
+Even though DevOps is mostly used by recruiters and mentioned in vacancies, doesn't mean it is just a buzzword.
+In this session, we will be discussing the true meaning of DevOps and specifically what we can learn from it.
+We will create our own project and implement our own SDLC with the usage of Azure and Azure DevOps.

 In the past, we only needed knowledge about running applications on Windows servers.
 Networking tasks were handled by 'the networking guys,' and in-depth knowledge was rarely required.
 Nowadays, running that same application in Azure demands much more.
 Even though the network gurus are still around, you'll most likely be responsible for at least part of the network.
 Another option is to opt-out of using Virtual Networks, but that would make your application less secure.